miscbits/Lordal/README.md

 # Lordal
+* This project is the new version of the former _portal.zipcode.rocks_
+* This project is built with `Larvel 5.7` and `VueJS 2.x`

+## Software Prerequisitves
+* Ensure that the following software is installed on your local machine before attempting to run this project:
-PHP 7.2
+	* PHP 7.2

-Larvel 5.7

-VueJS 2.x
+	* Composer

+## Running the Project
-To run locally:
+* To run locally:

-copy .env.example to .env
+	* copy `.env.example` to the `.env` directory

-Make sure to have the following variables set
+* Ensure the following variables have been set

 ```
 DB_CONNECTION=sqlite
 QUEUE_CONNECTION=database